Prevention of Illegal Working Legislation

 An employer can be held criminally liable under section 21 IANA if they employ an individual who requires, but does not have, the right to work in the UK, or who is working in breach of their conditions of leave and the employer knew or had reasonable cause to believe that the individual was disqualified from employment.

-How to tell if a person is subject to immigration control
+Who is subject to immigration control

 The following individuals are not subject to UK immigration control:

-- British citizens;
+- British and Irish citizens;